grafana/agent/docs/flow/monitoring/component_metrics.md

 > the component.
 Component-specific metrics are used to expose the state of a
 > component for observability, alerting, and debugging.

-Metrics for component-specific metrics are exposed at the `/metrics` HTTP endpoint of the Grafana Agent HTTP server, which defaults to listening on `http://localhost:12345`.
+Component-specific metrics are exposed at the `/metrics` HTTP endpoint of the Grafana Agent HTTP server, which defaults to listening on `http://localhost:12345`.

 > The documentation for the [`agent run`][agent run] command describes how to